How Jaïra Joy conquered Red Bull Dance Your Style World Final 2025

 What does Oxygen, the dance company you’re a part of, do?

-We used to do a lot of competitions but now it’s more once in a while.
-We are more focused on performances, show – we had a theater tour in the Netherlands – but also concept videos, social media, TikTok, everything.
-And battling of course, crew battles and 1 vs 1.
+We used to do a lot of competitions, but now it’s more once in a while.
+We are more focused on performances, shows – we had a theatre tour in the Netherlands – but also concept videos, social media, TikTok, everything.
+And battling, of course, crew battles and 1 vs 1.
 We also have an Academy, where I teach locking.
 We do kind of everything – commercial, freestyle, teaching.

 What or who are your dance inspirations?